kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

 ## Check for an existing module

 If a module already exists, we should use or contribute to the existing one.
 They are all listed on the [AVM website](https://azure.github.io/Azure-Verified-Modules/indexes/terraform/tf-resource-modules/).

+Bear in mind that many resources are not available yet, as this initiative is new.
+We're going to pick "Dev Center" for this example, as it doesn't yet exist in AVM for Terraform.

 ## AVM Module naming